danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019-/blob/main/Images%20and%20Graphs/ACWR-graphs/Injury%20Parts%20for%20players%20w%20COMBINED%20ACWRs.png "Figure 15")

-From above, the ACWR graphs look extremely similar for each 'range' of the ACWR.
+From above, the ACWR graphs look extremely similar for each range of the ACWR.
 In Figure 16, I explore what happens if we also look at the average injury duration per body part depending on the ACWR.

 **Fig. 16**: